Fukusenji Temple

 7 of 10 in Tono

-Fukusenji Temple (福泉寺, Fukusenji) is a peaceful temple complex located on a forested slope in northeastern Tono.
-Belonging to the Shingon sect of Japanese Buddhism, the grounds feature several large halls and a striking five-story pagoda, all surrounded by nature and mountain air.
+Fukusenji Temple (福泉寺, Fukusenji) is a tranquil temple complex nestled on a forested hillside in the northeastern part of Tono.
+Affiliated with the Shingon sect of Japanese Buddhism, the temple grounds feature several traditional wooden halls, peaceful walking paths, and a striking five-story pagoda that rises gracefully above the trees.
+Surrounded by mountain air and the sounds of nature, the setting invites quiet reflection and spiritual calm.

-The temple’s most impressive highlight is its towering 17-meter-tall wooden statue of Kannon, the Buddhist goddess of mercy.
-The statue stands gracefully within the main hall and leaves a lasting impression with its serene presence.
-With its blend of spiritual atmosphere, traditional architecture, and mountain setting, Fukusenji offers a calming and memorable cultural experience.
+The temple’s most remarkable feature is its towering 17-meter-tall wooden statue of Kannon, the Buddhist goddess of mercy.
+Enshrined in the main hall, the statue radiates serenity and inspires a deep sense of reverence.
+Meticulously carved, it is one of the tallest indoor wooden Kannon statues in Japan.
+Blending sacred atmosphere, traditional architecture, and a scenic mountain setting, Fukusenji offers visitors a peaceful and enriching glimpse into Tono’s spiritual and cultural heritage.

 Provided through partner sites